PrincetonUniversity/software_testing/02_unittest/README.md

         self.assertAlmostEqual(circle_area(2.1), math.pi * 2.1**2)
 ```

-One can see that we wrote a class that derives from `unittest.TestCase`.
+You can see to use the unittest package we wrote a class that derives from `unittest.TestCase`.
 We then write a class method for a unit test composed of three assert methods to check cases where the radius is greater than or equal to zero.
 Here are the [most popular](https://docs.python.org/3/library/unittest.html#unittest.TestCase.debug) assert methods.

 The name of the test within the class must begin with `test_`.
-Unit tests will be ignored if they don't follow that convention, which is useful if you need a helper method for one of the test functions.
+Methods that do not start with `test_` are not tests, which is useful if you need a helper method to support your test functions.

-Note that this is an example of *white box testing* where we can inspect the code that we are writing the tests for. *Black box testing* is when tests are written when the code is not available.
-[Test-driven development](https://en.wikipedia.org/wiki/Test-driven_development) is an example of black box testing since the tests are written before the code exists.
+Note, in our example we are writing the tests after writing the code implementation.
+There is also a methodology called
+[Test-driven development](https://en.wikipedia.org/wiki/Test-driven_development) that suggests you write the tests before the implementation of the code is written.
+In either case, after you are done you have both code and tests.

 We now have two files: